ahardiag/aiida-adsorption-wf/README.md

 # aiida-raspa-EQeq

-A prototype package to test a screening study on a MOF database using a state-of-the-art calculation : Equilibration of charge in a periodic structure.
+A prototypal package to test a screening study on a MOF database using a state-of-the-art calculation : Equilibration of Charges.

 ## Installation